Tyler-JP/pomopulse/README.md

 ## Overview

-[Pomopulse](pomopulse.com) is an aesthetically pleasing Pomodoro timer designed to help you focus on your tasks and take meaningful breaks in between.
+<a href="https://pomopulse.com" target="_blank">Pomopulse</a> is an aesthetically pleasing Pomodoro timer designed to help you focus on your tasks and take meaningful breaks in between.
 With customizable focus and break durations as well as a toggleable daily quote feature, Pomopulse aims to enhance your productivity without compromising on simplicity or style.

 ## Features